Josh Robert Thompson: The Late Late Show with Craig Ferguson

 In February 2007, Thompson made his first on-camera television appearance as Governor Schwarzenegger on The Late Late Show with Craig Ferguson on CBS.
-He became a regular performer on the show, making appearances as Robert De Niro, "Frat Guy", Brian Deese, and Levi Johnston, and as the voice of Morgan Freeman.
+He became a regular performer on the show, making appearances as Robert De Niro, "Frat Guy", Brian Deese, and Levi Johnston, as well as the voice of Morgan Freeman.

 Starting on April 20, 2010, Thompson voiced Ferguson's robot skeleton sidekick Geoff Peterson, originally using pre-recorded clips of various reactions to the host's cues.
 Thompson tweeted his "recipe" for Geoff's voice in September: "1 part Snagglepuss.
 1 part Vincent Price.
 2 parts George Takei."
 On May 16, 2011, Thompson performed Geoff as a show guest; in a later skit spoofing the show's opening broadcast, Thompson portrayed Peterson as a living sidekick who suggested that Ferguson could reanimate his skeleton should something befall him while skydiving.
 Beginning June 29, 2011, Thompson voiced and performed Geoff live for nearly every episode, both in-studio and in such locations as Paris, France.

 Once Thompson began voicing Geoff Peterson live, he incorporated several of his own impressions into the character's repertoire.
 He has performed his Morgan Freeman impression for Freeman during the actor's appearances.
-In June 2011, Geoff asked Freeman, "Would you like to hear my Morgan Freeman voice?" and "What would you like to say to yourself?".
+In June 2011, Geoff asked Freeman: "Would you like to hear my Morgan Freeman voice?" and: "What would you like to say to yourself?"
 Freeman gave the impression a thumbs-up and called it "outstanding".

 In 2014, Thompson took over as the voice and operator of Sandra Peterson, the remote-controlled rhinoceros head that hangs over the fireplace.
 The character was originated by actress Dana DeLorenzo.

 Craig Ferguson told Larry King Now in 2014 that he and Thompson would continue to work together after leaving The Late Late Show in December.
 In the interview, Ferguson called Thompson a "comedic genius".

-Following the end of the program in 2014, Thompson returned to the show a year later in March 2015 where he made his television stand-up debut, in the episode where fellow Ohio native Drew Carey served as guest host.
+Following the end of the program in 2014, Thompson returned to the show a year later, in March 2015, where he made his television stand-up debut, in the episode where fellow Ohio native Drew Carey served as guest host.